Decorative post-top luminaire in cylindrical form with canopy.

 Luminaire luminous flux 1200 lm, connected load 11,00 W, luminous efficiency of luminaire 109 lm/W. Light colour warm white, correlated colour temperature (CCT) 3000 K, general colour rendering index (CRI) Ra > 70.
 Further LED light colours available on request.
 Mean rated service life LCLO(tq 25 °C) = 100,000 h.

 Luminaire body of cast aluminium.
 Luminaire canopies of corrosion-resistant aluminium.
 Colour anthracite, similar to DB703.
 Sea weather-suitable coating on request.
-Diffusers of highly impact-resistant clear PMMA.
+Diffuser of highly impact-resistant PMMA, translucent.

 With assembled connection cable 5 m.